 Common Phishing Red Flags: Is That Email a Scam?

 Is that email genuine or an attempt by a hacker to get your private information?
-There are usually multiple red flags of phishing that let you know that an email isn’t safe.
+There are usually multiple red flags that help you spot phishing emails and let you know that a message isn’t safe.

 Here are some of the most common signs that an email or message may be a scam: